 Hercules is dismissed to go train to remove him from the upcoming scene, and Aqua is left alone with Zack and gets a chance to interview him.
 Zack gives a summary of the events of Terra’s trip that shows just how poorly Kingdom Hearts fares in summation: “This dude named Hades tried to make Terra his pawn of darkness, and he used me to do it!”
-I make it a serious, serious point never to try to describe fantasy or sci fi with in-universe terms, because they never sound anything but ridiculous out of context.
+I make it a serious, serious point never to try to describe fantasy or sci fi to outsiders or newcomers with in-universe terms, because they never sound anything but ridiculous out of context.
 Assuming the work is genuinely any good, the fact that one feels the need to mention in-universe terms generally shows that one doesn’t understand the core of the work, and conversely, if one can’t summarize a work without using in-universe terms more confusing than a proper name, I suspect the work is not very good either.
 But that’s just half of my problem with Zack’s summation, the other half lying with the word “dude.”
 Be honest with me: would you really pay any more attention to a product that just casually jumps from casual language to stupidly world-specific terms that sound ludicrous out of context?
 Like, imagine Gandalf taunting the Balrog: “You cannot pass!
 The dark fire will not avail you, Flame of Udun!
 It’s unrighteous, bro!
 Go back to the shadow!”

 Since “dude” is in-character and “pawn of darkness” is not, “pawn of darkness” is ultimately the source of both problems, and should have been made to fit Zack’s voice.